Adapted for the Internet from:

 Fig. 1 The shadow never lies: A shadow within a shadow

-this unidentified 4-D object as a geometric figure and not as an abstract concept comparable to love
+this unidentified 4-D object as a geometric figure and not as an abstract concept comparable to

-hologram should study the definition of
+thinks of a hologram should study the definition of

 object some more.
-Relativists perennially go back and forth
+Relativists perennially go

-between objects and
+back and forth between objects and

 concepts to push their theories through.
-That's why it's important to define
+That's why it's

-these two words before engaging in circular discussion with them.
+important to define these two words before engaging in circular discussion with them.

 Pages in this module: